valq7711/vue2pyj/README.md

       ul:
           li(v-for = 'it in items'): '${it}'
   ...

-# this is v-pyj part (regular rapydscript) - will be compiled to static/js/foo.js
+# This is v-pyj part (regular rapydscript) - will be compiled to static/js/foo.js
 v-pyj:
     # template will be injected here as variable:
     #foo_templ = '''